corbie11/XFJailbreakDetection/README.md

 A library to detect if an iOS device is jailbroken or not.
 <br>
-XFTestApp only developed for testing app.
+XFTestApp only developed for testing app, it doesn't play the main role of detection.

 # License